xwal/awesome-stars/topics.md

 ## xcode

+- [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.
 - [github/CopilotForXcode](https://github.com/github/CopilotForXcode) - AI coding assistant for Xcode
 - [zbrateam/Zebra](https://github.com/zbrateam/Zebra) - 🦓 A Useful Package Manager for iOS
 - [XcodesOrg/xcodes](https://github.com/XcodesOrg/xcodes) - The best command-line tool to install and switch between multiple versions of Xcode.